flame-engine/flame/doc/tutorials/klondike/step5.md

 Long story short, see the lines between `assert(` and `add(` and their reversal in the `onMin:` callback, which occurs when the Effect is finished, but before the final `onComplete:` callback.
-At the beginning, the card's rendering `priority` is set to 100, so that it will ride above all other cards in the neighbourhood.
+At the beginning, the card's rendering `priority` is set to 100, so that it will ride above all other cards in the neighborhood.
 That value cannot always be saved and restored because we may not know what the card's priority should be in whatever `Pile` is receiving it.
 So we have made sure that the receiver is always called in the `onComplete:` option, using a method that will adjust the positions and priorities of the cards in the pile.

 Last but not least, in the preceding code, notice the use of the variable `_isAnimatedFlip`.
-This is a `bool` variable defined and initialised near the start of class `Card` in file `components/card.dart`, along with another new `bool` called `_isFaceUpView`.
+This is a `bool` variable defined and initialized near the start of class `Card` in file `components/card.dart`, along with another new `bool` called `_isFaceUpView`.
 Initially these are set `false`, along with the existing `bool _faceUp = false` variable.
 What is the significance of these variables?
 It is **huge**.
 A few lines further down, we see: